php-fig/fig-standards/proposed/phpdoc.md

   > It is important to note that a PHPDoc and a DocBlock are two separate
   > entities.
 The DocBlock is the combination of a DocComment, which is a type
   > of comment, and a PHPDoc entity.
 It is the PHPDoc entity that contains the
-  > syntax as described in this specification (such as the description and tags).
+  > syntax as described in this specification (such as the Description and tags).

-* "Structural Element" is a collection of Programming Constructs which MAY be preceded by a DocBlock.
+* "Structural Element" is a collection of programming constructs which MAY be preceded by a DocBlock.
 The collection contains the following constructs:

-  * require(\_once)
-  * include(\_once)
-  * class
-  * interface
-  * trait
+  * `require` / `include` (and their `\_once` variants)
+  * `class` / `interface` / `trait`
-  * function (including methods)
+  * `function` (both standalone functions and class methods)
-  * property
-  * constant
-  * variables, both local and global scope.
+  * variables (local and global scope) and class properties
+  * constants (global constants via `define` and class constants)

-  It is RECOMMENDED to precede a "Structural Element" with a DocBlock where it is defined and not with each usage.
-It is common practice to have the DocBlock precede a Structural Element but it MAY also be separated by an undetermined number of empty lines.
+  It is RECOMMENDED to precede a "Structural Element" with a DocBlock where it is defined.
+It is common practice to have the DocBlock precede a Structural Element but it MAY also be separated by any number of empty lines.

-  Example:
+  Examples:

   ```php
   /**